marclaliberte/artemis-mail/README.md

 Development
 ===========

-Salmon is written entirely in Python and runs on Python 2.7.
+Artemis is written entirely in Python and runs on Python 2.7.